nibble-arts/memberaccess_xh/README.md

 administration
 --------------

-The administration can be used on the frontend using the admin group on a special page.
+The administration can be used on the frontend using the admin group on special pages.
 Both the member data (except user name) and the groups can be edited.
+Each access action is recorded in a log file.

 ToDos
 -----